 Bay City is well known in the area for its nearly year-round festivals, celebrating everything from boat racing (Bay City River Roar Races) and beer tasting (Apps & Ales) to Santa Clause (Santa’s Arrival) and waterfalls (Friday at the Falls.)
 In particular, the Bay City Fourth of July Fireworks Festival attracts visitors from all over America and boasts a carnival atmosphere with food and fireworks from July 2-4th each year.

 Boating is a popular activity in Bay City, owing to its location along the Saginaw River and on the Saginaw Bay coastline.
 It boasts the nation’s largest freshwater wetland.
 Wetlands are fragile environments which support abundant plant and animal life and are easily disturbed by human interaction.
 Until the mid-20th century, the prevailing attitude in government was that wetlands needed “reclaiming.”
 The state of Michigan, in particular, was changed intrinsically by this approach, with as much as 11 million acres of wetland (¾ of Michigan’s original wetland area) destroyed.
-Though this “reclaim the wetlands” philosophy has gone out of vogue, the destruction and development of wetland areas continues on a smaller scale today.
+Though this “reclaim the wetlands” philosophy has gone out of vogue, the destruction and development of wetland areas continue on a smaller scale today.

 Bay City, MI is a small town with a large personality.
 Shops, restaurants and pubs thrive in beautifully renovated 19th century buildings downtown.
-It is the home of Madonna and the namesake of the Scotland’s “Bay City Rollers.”
-Whether you come for the historical buildings, vast wetlands, boating, water skiing, great food and drink or one of its many yearly festivals, Bay City is a fun place to be!
+It is the home of Madonna and the namesake of Scotland’s “Bay City Rollers.”
+Whether you come for the historical buildings, vast wetlands, boating, water skiing, great food, and drink or one of its many yearly festivals, Bay City is a fun place to be!

 “Midland Street Commercial District Bay City MI C” by Andrew Jameson – Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons – http://commons.wikimedia.org/wiki/File:Midland_Street_Commercial_District_Bay_City_MI_C.jpg#/media/